You have 0 items in your basket. Total (excl GST): $0.00 View Basket 0 items, $0.00 (excl GST) Buy

 Our shipping policy:

-• CLMs are shipped via PBT courier (with signature) once funds have cleared in our account
+• CLMs will be shipped NZ Post/ PBT courier (with signature) once funds have cleared in our account

-• We require a physical address for courier, as PBT does not cover PO Boxes or Private Bags for security reasons
+• We require a physical address for courier, as the courier does not cover PO Boxes or Private Bags for security reasons

 • Please make a note at checkout if you’d like your Manual left at the door – otherwise it will require signature

-• After launching each edition, we ordinarily aim to process and deliver orders within 10 working days, though this process will take longer around the launch period of July-August.
+• After launching each edition, we ordinarily aim to process and deliver orders within 10 working days, though this process may take longer around the launch period of July-August.

 Read more